TEAMuP-dev/pyharp/README.md

 # PyHARP

 PyHARP is a Python library designed to embed Gradio apps for audio processing in a Digital Audio Workstation (DAW) through the [HARP](https://github.com/audacitorch/HARP) plugin.

-PyHARP creates hosted, asynchronous, remote processing (HARP) endpoints in Digital Audio Workstations (DAWs), facilitating the integration of deep learning audio models into DAW environments through Gradio.
+PyHARP creates hosted, asynchronous, remote processing (HARP) endpoints in DAWs, facilitating the integration of deep learning audio models into DAW environments through Gradio.

 PyHARP makes use of [Gradio]() to provide a web endpoint for your python processing code, and [ARA]() to route audio from the DAW to the Gradio endpoint.